lsst-ts/ts_ofc/doc/Content.md

 - **CamRot**: Camera rotation class to rotate the calculated DOF offset.
 - **Utility**: Some functions used in this module.
 - **IterDataReader**: Iteration data reader class used in the unit test only.
 This is just to read the test iteration data.
+- **BendModeToForce**: Bending mode to force class to transform the bending mode to actuator forces and vice versa.
+- **SubSysAdap**: Subsystem adaptor class to transform the degree of freedom or actuator forces from ZEMAX coordinate to subsystem's coordinate and vice versa.

 *There is one module in OFC:*